julienbltt/llm-tool/README.md

 # llm-tool

-This tool provides an API for the Commpanion integration system to interact with the LLM models loaded into LM Studio.
+This tool provides an API for the Commpanion integration system to interact with LLM models loaded into LM Studio.
 A simple voice-enabled chatbot powered by [LM Studio](https://lmstudio.ai/), with streaming language model responses and real-time text-to-speech (TTS) synthesis using `pyttsx3`.

----

 ## Features

-* Sentence-by-sentence streaming response with `LMStudio`
+* Sentence-by-sentence streaming response with LM Studio
 * Real-time text-to-speech using `pyttsx3`
 * Easy model and system prompt selection
 * Command-line interaction loop

----
+* API integration for the Commpanion system

 ## Installation